malmarz/website/content/en/courses/350/final-project/_index.md

     - Properly using tickets
     - Having clear communication and guidelines in the readme for the team to read

-### 3. Individual Contribution (25%)
+### 4. Individual Contribution (30%)

   Individual contribution will be based on:
   1. The amount of work done by the individual as reported by GitHub (focused on code)
   2. Peer evaluation

-### 4. The Code (Including Bonus) (20%)
+### 5. The Code Review

- A final review of the code by the instructor will be performed after the demonstration where the grade is determined based on:
+ A final review of the code by the instructor will be performed and could affect your final grade.
+It will mainly be used to:

- 1. How well organized and clear the code is
- 2. Naming of paths, view functions, and models
- 3. How appropriate are the model definitions
- 4. How well the code meets the minimum requirements mentions in the requirements sections above (number of views ..etc)
+ 1. Determine that the work was done by the group and not a 3rd party.
+The group could receive a zero on this project if they received outside assistance.
+Remember, this is an investment in your self.
+Work hard to gain the experience.
+ 2. Determine that the application works as expected.
- 5. Include a list of bonus additions in the main Readme.md file.
-List any new features that you used that we haven't talked about in class.
-Be sure to list each bonus and in which file/line number the work is done. **Failure to follow this instruction would mean that the project team would not receive any bonus points, only listed bonus items will receive grades**.
+ 3. Evaluate bonus grades which.
+Your group is expected to list all additions done to the project worthy of a bonus grade in a section named **Bonus Items** in the Readme file of the project.
+List additional features to the requirements and any Django features you used that we did not explain in class.
+Be sure to list the file and line number that feature was implemented so your instructor can confirm its use. **Failure to follow this instruction would mean that the project team would not receive any bonus points, only listed bonus items will receive grades**.

-### Code and Demo Evaluation

-This is an example list of some of the issues I will look for when evaluating your project demo or code, whether:

-- All 4 CRUD operations exist for all data models
-- All views are linked to the main page of the app
-- Confirmation is used in delete
-- How deep the links are in your app
-- Are all views created for all operations, or do you rely on Django admin, and what is your justification if using Django admin.
-- Is there enough and useful data in the system when performing the demo
-- How well does the django models reflect the ERD and whether ERD is appropriate given the requirements